Spite house: Al Ba'sa, Beirut

 In 1954, a thin wedge-shaped building was erected by architects Salah and Fawzi Itani on a 120 sq m plot in Beirut, Lebanon at the request of a man wanting to spoil the sea view of his brother after they failed to agree to jointly develop their neighboring plots.
 The street facade appears to be an ordinary apartment building, but is 60 cm at the narrowest and four meters at the widest.
-It is known as Al Ba'sa (The Middle Finger) and formerly as The Queen Mary for its resemblance to the cruise ship.
+It is known as Al Ba'sa (The Middle Finger) and formerly as The Queen Mary for its resemblance to the ocean liner.

 George Lucas' Grady Ranch, Marin County, CA

 Film producer George Lucas wanted to construct a movie studio on land that he owned in Marin County, California, but, after years' opposition, abandoned the project in 2012.
 Instead, he decided to construct a low-income housing development.
 While some sources have speculated that the low-income housing proposal was to spite the high-income residents in the wealthy county, Lucas himself rejected that characterization.